Drill ships and offshore rigs

 Cruise and cargo ships

 In one cruise ship case, two sets of main engine coolers (forward and aft) operated for over a year without cleaning.
 Our vapor infusion system was then installed.
 After fourteen months using the system (or 26 months in total operation), engineers opened each exchanger for observation.
-Neither cooler exhibited significant fouling, indicating that vapor infusion systems can improve performance and extend time between cleaning.
+Neither cooler exhibited significant fouling, indicating that vapor infusion systems can provide continuous improved performance and extend the time between cleanings.

 A commercial halibut hatchery uses plate heat exchangers to control the water temperature of its fish tanks.
 To reduce fouling in the tanks, the aquaculture farm backflushed the tanks weekly and used hypo-chlorination twice a week.
 Our vapor infusion system was installed as an alternative.
-After three months, the company had eliminated chlorine and substantially reduced maintenance and operating costs.
+After three months, the company eliminated chlorine and substantially reduced maintenance and operating costs.

 A geothermal system at an electronic manufacturing facility was experiencing severe fouling.
-The design pressure of the heat exchanger was 6 psi.
-Iron-reducing bacteria fouling caused an inlet back pressure of 30 psi and greater, as well as rapid recipient well back pressure.
-Despite spending US$80K/year in chlorination, this facility still had to deal with recipient well screen fouling, tearing down, and acid washing the system every 30 – 60 days.
+The design pressure drop of the heat exchanger was 6 psi.
+Fouling from iron-reducing bacteria caused pressure drops of 30 psi, as well as rapid recipient well back pressure.
+Despite spending US$80K/year in chlorination, this facility still had to deal with recipient well screen fouling, tearing down, and acid washing the system every 30–60 days.
 Instead of replacing the geothermal cooling system with a US$1.2 million air-cooling system, the facility installed a vapor infusion system.
 After 15 years, the facility has saved over $1.3 million with

 - no required disassembly or chemical cleaning of the heat exchangers

 - no cleaning of the wells